 The basic academic requirement for admission is a bachelor's degree from a four-year regionally accredited college or university in the United States, or an equivalent educational credential from another country.
 A qualified applicant gives evidence of commitment to the church and its ministry, is emotionally mature, has sound academic preparation, has a clear or developing sense of call, articulates interest in and commitment to both educational and pastoral dimensions of ministry, demonstrates leadership ability, and exhibits the potential to integrate the resources of the two degree programs.
-There are additional requirements for admission; see page 70.
+There are additional requirements for admission; see page 75.

-Summary of Requirements for the M.Div./M.A.C.E.
-Degrees Course Requirements
+SUMMARY OF REQUIREMENTS FOR THE M.DIV./M.A.C.E.
+DEGREES

-A student must complete 120 semester credit hours and meet the course requirements detailed below.
-Each dual degrees program student shall participate in the advising process designed for the M.Div. degree program below, which is described beginning on page 68.
+A student must complete 99 semester credit hours and meet the course requirements detailed below.
+Each dual degrees program student shall participate in the advising process designed for the M.Div. degree program below, which is described beginning on page 66.
 This process provides structured opportunities that support intentional, reflective integration of the academic work of students with their personal, spiritual, and vocational formation.